BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 ### 9.2 Usage in GATE

 As shown in Section 6.2, the  voxelized attenuation phantom can be used as attenuation map in GATE via the following command lines.
-Note, the voxelized phantom should **A)** not collide with any other system components and **B)** be contained entirely within its *'mother'* volume (*e.g., world here*).
+Note, the voxelized phantom should **A)** not collide with any other system components and **B)** be contained entirely within its *mother* volume (*e.g., world here*).
 ```ruby
 /gate/world/daughters/name VoxAttn
 /gate/world/daughters/insert ImageNestedParametrisedVolume # Or ImageRegularParametrisedVolume